CenterForOpenScience/cos.io/TERMS_OF_USE.md

 ### 24. QUESTIONS
 If you have questions or comments concerning these Terms of Use, you may email us at contact@cos.io.
 Support is provided in English only.

-These Terms of Use were last updated on December 20, 2024.
+These Terms of Use were last updated on January 10, 2025.